-I joined the Information School at Sheffield as a Lecturer in Information Management in March 2019.
-I am currently researching the importance organisations and employees attach to hand hygiene in the workplace, and the use of Internet of Things smart sanitisers in the office environment.
+I joined the Information School at Sheffield in March 2019.
+I am currently researching hand hygiene at work for both office workers and those who work on the move.
+I am also working on a project that aims to create an agenda for embedding equality, diversity and inclusion (EDI) in usability testing.
 Previously as a research fellow in communication design at the University of Leeds (2018-2019), I worked with children on a co-design project to transform school toilets and motivate hand hygiene.

 Prior to academia, I worked in industry for several years as the web and communications manager for the Port of London Authority (2001-2006), a project manager for Futura Interactive (2000-2001), and as an online publication coordinator for Donovan Data Systems (1993-1999).

-- Module Coordinator INF6060 Information Retrieval: Search Engines and Digital Libraries
+- Module Coordinator for INF6060 Information Retrieval: Search Engines and Digital Libraries

 - Research interests